RichardBell87/Chess-Engine/README.md

 # Chess
-This is a game engine for classic western Chess game.
+This is an engine for Chess game.
 Graphical interface - console.
 Challenge was: not use the previously applied solution.